predix-ui/predix-ui/_pages/develop/context-browser.md

 ### Example

 When the user selects a new context, your app should listen for a new `selected` context item and update itself.
-The following CodePen shows an example of Polymer app view setting the context items, binding to selected context item, and changing out data in the view when the selected context item changes:
+The following CodePen shows an example of a Polymer app view setting the context items, binding to the selected context item, and changing out data in the view when the selected context item changes:

 <iframe height='320' scrolling='no' title='Context Browser: Handle context selection' src='//codepen.io/davidleonard/embed/EwGgQe/?height=265&theme-id=light&default-tab=html,result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>
 </iframe>